gvcallen/parax/README.md

 Documentation is available [here](https://gvcallen.github.io/parax/).

-- For a guide on settup up a model using Equinox and optimizing it using Optimistix, see ``
+Examples can be found on basic model setup and optimization, as well as bounded optimization.

 ## Related